abdulahmad/EA-NHL-Tools/JIM-Tools/Readme.md

 ## What is JIM Format?

-JIM (likely "John's Image Map") is a proprietary EA image format used in early Sega Genesis sports titles.
+JIM is a proprietary EA image format used in early Sega Genesis sports titles.
 The format consists of:

 - Tiles (8x8 pixel blocks in 4bpp Genesis format)
 - Palettes (Up to 4 palettes with 16 colors each)